List of awards and nominations received by Halle Berry

-The following is a list of awards and nominations received by Halle Berry.

 Halle Berry is an American actress known for her roles in film and television.
 She made history becoming the first African-American woman to win the Academy Award for Best Actress for her role as widow in the rural south in Monster's Ball (2001).
 She received the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her portrayal of Dorothy Dandridge in the HBO film Introducing Dorothy Dandridge (1999).
 She was further Emmy-nominated for her role as woman in the deep south in the ABC film Their Eyes Were Watching God (2005).